puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 ## Getting Started

-So far, you've been running both the puppet agent and master on the Learning VM.
-Though you certainly can use puppet to configure your puppet master server, most of the work you'll be doing with puppet will be on separate nodes.
+So far, you've been managing one node, the Learning VM, which is running the puppet master server itself.
+Though you certainly would use puppet to configure the puppet master server, most of the nodes in your puppetized infrastructure will run only the puppet agent.

 In this quest, we'll use a tool called `docker` to simulate multiple nodes on the Learning VM.
 With these new nodes, you can learn how to install the puppet